-It got me to thinking, can we personality-type our cats?
-Why not?
+It got me to thinking — how do we figure out cat personality types?
 Maybe it can help us understand our cats better!
-It may be that the science behind this is completely ridiculous and doesn't apply to cats at all, but it's fun to imagine what your cat's personality type could be.
+It may be that the science behind this is completely ridiculous and doesn’t apply to cats at all, but it’s fun to imagine what your cat’s personality type could be.

 1. Is your cat an introvert or an extrovert?

 Does your cat love to be the life of the party?
 Or does she prefer her alone time?
 More importantly, what seems to give her more energy, being alone or spending time with other cats, pets, or her people?
 Does she talk incessantly or is she quiet, with a tiny or nonexistent voice?
 Does she practice the silent meow (one of the cutest cat things I’ve ever seen)?